 Other Typographic Formatting

-I use some more typographic formatting, such as centered verse blocks, correct quotation marks for inline citations depending on the language, and I’ve written myself a Jekyll plugin that ensures that things like
+I use more typographic formatting, such as centered verse blocks, and correct quotation marks for inline citations depending on the language.
+I’ve written myself a Jekyll plugin that ensures that

 5 + 3 are provided with invisible spaces so that everything slips as a block in a new line and not character by character.